Gellybean/Mathfinder-Bot/README.md

 - A math engine you can use to create useful expressions for your character
 - Fully customizable statblock that holds all of your variables
-- Character imports from other programs to update your stats
+- Import from other programs to update your stats
 - Apply spells, effects, conditions to your character and your party (using mentions)
 - Transform expressions into buttons
 - Modifiable presets for weapons, armor, beast shapes, and more